I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 The main difference is in how they are played.
 Violinists precisely follow a written piece of music, where fiddlers tend to improvise.
 Fiddle players also use techniques such as string bending and different bowing techniques.

 I have noticed in researching this article that many of these fiddle players started with violin lessons when they were children.
-Some still play both what sounds like what I would call violin tunes and what sounds like what I would call fiddle tunes.
+Some still play both what sounds like what I would call violin music and what sounds like what I would call fiddle tunes.

 My Top Ten List